SuleimanFarah/sunpy/GSOC/2018/GSoC-2018-Yash-Jain.md

 ### Other Schedule Information

 I have my end semester exams from 20 April -  28 April.
-So, I won’t be completely available during the Community Bonding Period.
+So, I won't be completely available during the Community Bonding Period.
 However, I would try my best to complete the tasks mentioned in the Community Bonding Period.

 I don't have any other internship during this summer.
 I commit working for 40 hours a week (Mon-Sat) during GSoC period.
 I am also willing to work on Sundays if my mentor(s) and I feel that I am falling behind on my project work.